ZhangLiyuan11/BalanceSVFND-main/README.md

 # BalanceSVFND
-Code for paper: ['BalanceSVFND: Exploring the Issue of Modelity Imbalance in Fake News Detection on Short Video Platforms']
+Code for paper: ['BalanceSVFND: Balanced Multimodal Learning for Fake News Detection on Short Video Platforms']
 ## Environment
 Please refer to the file requirements.txt.
 ## Dataset